mantidproject/dockerfiles/macOS/jenkins-node/README.md

     - Run `xcode-select --install`.
     - Wait for the popup to appear and click `Install`.

+- Back on the machine you will be doing the deployment on, you will need to add your SSH key to the new mac:

+    - `ssh-copy-id mantidbuilder@<HOST>`

 ## Jenkins Controller Node Creation

 - Provision a new node in [Jenkins](https://builds.mantidproject.org/computer) with the following changes: